• Skip to primary navigation

 Moist Chocolate Raspberry Filled Cupcakes

 These decadent Chocolate Raspberry Filled Cupcakes are easy to make and will be a hit at every party or gathering.
-Frost them with a delicious raspberry buttercream frosting that takes them over the top with sweet and creamy raspberry flavor!
+Rich dark chocolate cake is stuffed with a sweet and tangy raspberry jam filling and then frosted with a delicious raspberry buttercream frosting.
+Make them extra pretty by topping them with fresh raspberries!
+Let's get to baking!

 Ingredients